anseljh/ttab-parser/README.md

 # TTAB Opinion Analysis System

 A Python application for downloading and analyzing Trademark Trial and Appeal Board (TTAB) opinion documents from the USPTO Open Data Portal.
-The system extracts structured information including parties, judges, case outcomes, trademark marks, and optionally tracks Federal Circuit appeals.
+The system extracts structured information including parties, judges, case outcomes, and trademark, and optionally tracks Federal Circuit appeals.

 ## Features